Best of British Farce: Ray Cooney’s ‘Out of Order’

 Farce is never an easy form of theatre to succeed in.
-Yet Ray Cooney has made it his lifetimes ambition and work to create some of our best loved and well written farces.
-‘Out of Order’ is not one of Cooney’s best (even though it won an Laurence Oliver award for Best Comedy 1991) but it certainly contains all the hall marks of a very good and well plotted script which was first performed in 1990.
+Yet Ray Cooney has made it his lifetimes ambition and work to create some of our best loved and well written British Farce.
+‘Out of Order’ is not one of Cooney’s best (even though it won an Laurence Oliver award for Best Comedy 1991) but it certainly contains all the hallmarks of a very good and well plotted script which was first performed in 1990.

 Ray Cooney is the master of farce, and much credit should be given to him for keeping the art form well and alive in British theatre for so many years.
 Having been a regular in the 80’s at the Shaftesbury theatre, then under the control of ‘The Theatre of Comedy’ who regularly produced Cooney’s work, (some of which have made the screen), one appreciates the comic art form on so many levels.
 What seems so simple and easy to follow is incredibly hard to play and even harder to write.

 ‘Out of Order’, takes place inside a posh suite in a Westminster Hotel, just opposite Parliament and revolves around accidents caused by a defective sash window which creates confusion and mayhem amongst the cast.
 Indeed, the window was so beautifully operated and timed the stage hands working the mechanism took a well-deserved window frame bow at the end.

 The lead character Richard Willey (Andrew Hall) is a junior UK minister in the May government who has booked a suite to have an adulteress affair with a secretary (Susie Amy) in the Corbyn government.